Stephen C. O'Connell Center

 UF welcomes its competition, affectionately know as “Gator Bait,” with a pre-match show like none other.
 Spotlights, four video boards, a light show and thunderous music highlight the team introductions before the crowd erupts in darkness.
 As the lights burst on, the whistle for the first serve blows.
 Additionally, Florida’s mascots – Albert and Alberta, the band, cheerleaders, the Dazzlers dance team, state-of-the-art shutter lighting system, four video boards, in-game statistics boards, and, of course, the best fans in the country provide an atmosphere that is unmatched in Division I volleyball.

-It has been the home venue for First and Second Round competition in 19 of the last 20 years.
-Ten NCAA Regionals have been contested in the O’Connell Center, four of which sent the Gators to the NCAA Final Four.
-The Gators have again been selected to host NCAA Regional competition in 2011 and 2013.
+It has been the home venue for First and Second Round competition in 20 of the last 22 years.
+11 NCAA Regionals have been contested in the O’Connell Center, four of which sent the Gators to the NCAA Final Four.

 “Our success is due in part to the support we receive both by the UF administration and the community,” UF head coach Mary Wise said.
 “We have in the O’Connell Center a venue that is one of the best places to watch and play volleyball.
-Our fan base has created an atmosphere where a home match is an event.
-We are honored to be chosen once again to host the NCAA regional in 2011.”
+Our fan base has created an atmosphere where a home match is an event.”

 The Gator Attack Club, Florida’s volleyball booster organization, is one of the largest groups in the nation.
-The members sponsor the season-ending banquet, as well as other approved activities, and makes sure Gator volleyball is well represented in the homecoming parade each fall.
+The members sponsor the season-ending banquet, as well as other approved activities, and supports visiting teams during tournaments as well.